 The programme and pathways available are:

 - Ethnomusicology (Pathway C)

 - Popular Music Research (Pathway D)

-The MA in Music equips graduates to take up careers in music such as journalism, teaching, broadcasting, librarianship, historically informed performance, contemporary composition, and arts administration.
+The MA Music equips graduates to take up careers in music such as journalism, teaching, broadcasting, librarianship, historically informed performance, contemporary composition, and arts administration.
 The programme’s modules explore music as an evolving subject, covering repertories from Western art music through to electronic, popular, audio-visual, non-Western, and contemporary repertories.

 - You develop systematic, critical and creative approaches, exploring musical practice, discourses, and contexts.